 Cordyceps has not been shown to treat or prevent cancer.

-Cordyceps has “blood thinning” property.
-It may also reduce blood sugar level.
+Cordyceps has blood-thinning properties.
+It may also reduce blood sugar levels.

 Laboratory studies show that cordyceps stimulates several aspects of the immune system, but it is not known whether this effect occurs in the human body.

 A few studies show that cordyceps may help improve renal function.

 You have a myelogenous type cancer such as AML or CML: Cordyceps has been shown to increase proliferation of red blood cell precursor cells.
 These cells arise from the same lineage as the cells that cause myelogenous cancers.